I write songs for a living, and have been doing so since 2004.

 I love music.
 I love hearing songs that are intelligent, thought provoking, and honest.
 They give me hope, and those who wrote them inspire me.

-I recently finished recording my fifth album and writing my first novel, each of which I released in November of 2011.
-I decided to call them both Fresh Water In The Salton Sea.
+I released my sixth album, which I decided to call Wide Listener in 2013.
 I think it’s a clever title, but I am often wrong about these types of things.
-The music on the album and the words in the book both mean a great deal to me.
+I published my first novel in 2011.
+Words, in case you were wondering, mean a great deal to me.

-I live in New Braunfels, Texas with my wife, three dogs, a cat, and a generous school of fish that I try not to forget to feed when my wife assigns me the task (the fish, that is… the dogs let me know if I’m forgetting about them in their unmistakable way).
+I live in New Braunfels, Texas with my wife, my son, three dogs, a cat, and a generous school of fish that I try not to forget to feed when my wife assigns me the task (the fish, that is… the dogs let me know if I’m forgetting about them in their unmistakable way).
 We like it here.

 I travel a lot for my job.
 There’s not much of a point in writing songs if you don’t share them with an audience.
 Besides, the dogs can’t clap, I can’t hear the fish, and the cat generally doesn’t care about what I do… and everyone needs a little positive affirmation in their lives from time to time.
 So, I hope to see you at a show.

 If you’d ever like to say hello, you can reach me via email (info at drewkennedymusic.com), smoke signal, telegraph, or carrier pigeon.
 Whichever is easiest for you.